It looked like something out of a movie.

 The maximum weight limit for the guided trail riders is 250 pounds – though it appears that has changed or is changing to closer to 300 pounds.

-There is no weight limit for the guided carriage or hayrides.
+However, there is no weight limit for the guided carriage or hayrides.

 No one under the age of 6, or under 4 feet tall, will be allowed to ride.
 Double riders are also prohibited.